A method for drawing an arbitrarily many-sided polygon

 My class extension turtlehack

-The first thing I did was replace the draw_square
+The first thing I did was replace the draw_square method with the draw_polygon

 method: